colabug/ASandRobolectric/README.md

 ```

 Went back to original project.
 Doesn't build from the command line or from AS in the provided example.
 Reached out again via Twitter.

+## Rejoyce!
+Turns out there was a bug with the plugin.
+He fixed and I integrated the fix.
+I commited and pushed.